Greek-style yogurt. Swiss-style yogurt. Soy-based lactose- and sugar-free yogurt.

 Asking yourself a few simple questions will help you make your selection.

-First, what “variety” of editing do you need?
+Question 1: What “variety” of editing do you need?

 Just as with yogurt, editing comes in many varieties.
 Knowing what type of editing your project needs will help you whittle down the number of editors to choose from.
 Although different editors and editing organizations can name these editing varieties differently, for fiction, they come down to four basic types: